-The Lion King is one of Disney’s most beloved movies, seen by many as the crowning jewel of their Renaissance period.
+The Lion King (Watch Now on Disney+) is one of Disney’s most beloved movies, seen by many as the crowning jewel of their Renaissance period.
 It’s packed with memorable lines, iconic scenes, and magical music that, even 25 years later, have stood the test of time.
 None more so that the image of baby Simba being lifted by Rafiki atop Pride Rock to the soaring opening number ‘Circle of Life,’ his whole future laid out before him.
 This classic scene sets the tone for the rest of the film in more ways than one.
 As well as placing Simba front and centre in Disney’s African adventure, it also sets an important precedent – that he will be carried by every other character on his way to becoming a hero.

 OK, ok guys — hold up a second.
 Before Simba stans start feasting on Fandom’s carcass like angry hyenas, let’s get a couple of things straight.
 Yes, The Lion King is most definitely Simba’s story.
 He IS the Lion King.
 No arguing with that.
 But what did it take for him to become the ruler of Pride Rock?
 A whole team of strong, funny, ruthless, and – let’s face it – infinitely more interesting characters to guide him every step of the way.
 Let’s celebrate the contributions of an ensemble that creates their own king of the Pride Lands.
 Starting with…